 Creating a sustainable garden comes easily to those with a green thumb.
 Even if you don’t have one, though, it shouldn’t stop you from trying it out.
 With the right guidance, sustainable gardening can be done by anyone, regardless of experience.

-The first step comes in knowing which plants thrive best in your environment.
+The first step is in knowing which plants thrive best in your environment.
 For example, some fruits and vegetables, such as tomatoes and sweet corn, grow better during the warmer months.
-Remember to check your area and find out what plants and crops are grown locally.
-This would give you the idea which plants you’d have better chances of success with.
+Check your area and find out what plants and crops are grown locally.
+This can give you an idea of which plants you’ll be more successful with.

 Rid your garden of toxic and chemical pesticides.
 Start by working on your garden soil.
 Add natural compost to your garden bed frequently to make it nutrient-rich.

 Choose Sustainable Gardening

 Picked from my garden today…zucchini, carrots, rhubarb, nugget pumpkin, shallots!
 So very fresh…

 Having a sustainable garden is one of the wisest choices you can make for your family.
 It helps you think ecologically.
 Additionally, you impart to your children the preference for healthier and organically grown products.
 As a bonus, a sustainable garden can help lower your grocery bills.